Salt Lake City at Christmas

 Check out this post for more information: Midway Ice Castles in Utah

 Of course, skiing is a big part of our winter.
-We have found the skiing the week up to Christmas and on Christmas Day is what works best for us.
-Then we basically avoid the slopes until New Years since a lot of people come into town for the slopes.
+We have found that skiing the week up to Christmas and on Christmas Day is what works best for us.
+Then we basically avoid the slopes until New Year since a lot of people come into town for the slopes.

 I’ve written several posts regarding skiing in Salt Lake City and specifically our tradition of skiing on Christmas Day.